 Top 10 Trends to Adopt for eCommerce Domination in 2020

 Seventy-one percent of marketers agree that mobile marketing is core to their business.
-It’s not shocking because according to Statista by 2021, 53.9% of retail e-commerce would be mobile device-driven.
+It’s not shocking because, according to Statista, by 2021, 53.9% of retail e-commerce would be mobile device-driven.

 One of the things that you can do is make sure you have meaty but easily digestible content that would look better on mobile.
-Also, don’t forget how crucial a role page speed plays, especially on mobile as users expect to access information faster when they’re on their smartphones and tablets.
+Also, don’t forget how crucial a role page speed plays, especially mobile, as users expect to access information faster when they’re on their smartphones and tablets.

 To the uninitiated, programmatic advertising is a system that automates the processes and transactions involved with purchasing and dynamically placing ads.
-The entire process makes it possible to purchase and place ads (even targeted advertising content) in less than a second.
+The entire process makes it possible to purchase and place ads (even targeted advertising content) less than a second.

 And because it’s a great way to optimize the advertiser’s investment and the publisher’s profit, you should not get behind.
 Choose the programmatic advertising format that works best for you, but it’s recommended that you focus on buying programmatically on the top social networks.
-Video ads are particularly popular on such platforms.
+Video ads are viral on such platforms.

 If you haven’t harnessed the power of user-generated content for your e-commerce business yet, now is the time to do so.
-Not only is user-generated content a cost-effective strategy but one that when done properly, really works.
+Not only is user-generated content a cost-effective strategy but one that, when done properly, really works.

 When outdoor gear retailer Moosejaw did their #lovethemadness campaign a couple of years ago, they sent a free flag to customers who wanted to join and share a photo of their outdoor adventure with the flag somewhere in the picture.
-It worked wonders for the brand and there’s no reason why it shouldn’t work for you!
+It worked wonders for the brand, and there’s no reason why it shouldn’t work for you!
 Offer freebies or other perks to those who would participate in your marketing campaign and witness the magic of user-generated content unfold organically

 About 40 percent of consumers buy a product online after seeing an influencer (on Instagram, YouTube, or Twitter) use it.
 Influencer marketing is an excellent way to build your brand online, catch the attention of a new target market, and generate leads.
-Check out how Gap’s Styld.by campaign nailed influencer marketing when they worked with influencers.
+Check out how Gap’s Styld. by campaign nailed influencer marketing when they worked with influencers.

-If you’re not sure how and where you’ll look for influencers who would possibly fit your brand, you can try tools like Buzzsumo which can help you find relevant influencers.
+If you’re not sure how and where you’ll look for influencers who would possibly fit your brand, you can try tools like Buzzsumo, which can help you find relevant influencers.
 Don’t stress yourself trying to get celebrity influencers with millions of followers because micro-influencers (those who have a following between 1,000 and 100,000) with a more specific niche can deliver great results, too.